vsouza/awesome-ios/.github/CONTRIBUTING.md

 - Emojis should be used with care in descriptions, we already had some problems with emoji render in GitHub.
 - End all descriptions with a full stop/period.
 - Check your spelling and grammar.
-- Make sure that your suggestion is positioned as the last item category.
+- Make sure that your suggestion is positioned is **alphabetical** order
 - Make sure your text editor is set to remove trailing whitespace.
 - Make sure your project is elegible before open a pull request.